Madsn/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

 Verify a Payment
 ====================

-To verify a payment or review information about your order history, follow these steps.
+To verify a payment or review information about payments you have made on edx.org, follow these steps.

 #.
-On the edx.org website, select the dropdown menu next to your public edX
+On the edx.org website, select the dropdown menu next to your username.
-   username.
 #.
 Select **Account**.

    .. image:: ../../shared/images/account_settings_menu.png